 The new Canon 5D IV now offers 4K at 500Mbps with the MJPEG 4:2:2 codec at a 1.7x crop.

 MJPEG uses the same compression as JPEG.
 While the video enthusiast may be disappointed by this, Fujifilm has proven time and time again that JPEG can look great.
-The current problem is, that MJPEG footage will need to be transcoded before going to the edit.
+The current problem is that MJPEG footage needs to be transcoded before going into the edit.
 Yuk!

-To stream 500mb/s video, it requires a lot out of the memory cards and only the fastest memory cards seem to work.
+Streaming 500 MB/s video puts a lot of strain on memory cards, and only the fastest ones seem to work.

 Canon 5D IV Video Record Time Based On Card And Format